ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:note: .note}
 {:tip: .tip}

 # Upgrading to a new Major Version
 {: #upgrading}

 Once a major version of a database is at its End Of Life (EOL), it is a good idea to upgrade to the current major version.
 You can upgrade {{site.data.keyword.databases-for-mongodb_full}} deployments to use the newest version of MongoDB.
 It is possible to upgrade from MongoDB 3.x to 4.x.

 You upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
 You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.